Kreeblah/bdaudiodump/README.md

 [
     {
-        "disc_volume_key_sha1": "A SHA1 sum of /AACS/Unit_Key_RO.inf, which uniquely identifies each disc release.", "disc_title": "A human-readable title for the disc, which will be used as the directory for FLAC files to be stored in.", "makemkv_prefix": "The prefix (everything before the _t##.mkv portion) that MakeMKV uses when generating MKV files from this disc.", "album_artist": "The album artist.",
+        "disc_volume_key_sha1": "A SHA1 sum of /AACS/Unit_Key_RO.inf, which uniquely identifies each disc release.", "bluray_title": "A human-readable title for the disc, which will be used as the directory for the albums to be stored in.", "makemkv_prefix": "The prefix (everything before the _t##.mkv portion) that MakeMKV uses when generating MKV files from this disc.", "albums":
+        [
+            An array of albums represented on the disc.
+Yes, this is weird, but some Blu-ray discs actually have multiple albums on them.
+            {
+                "album_number": A unique number for the album, in sequential order., "album_title": "A human-readable title for the disc, which will be used as the directory for FLAC files to be stored in.", "album_artist": "The album artist.",
                 "genre": "The album genre.",
-        "release_date": "The album release date in YYYY-MM-DD format.", "disc_number": The number of the disc in a multi-disc set., "total_discs": The total number of discs in the set., "total_tracks": The total number of tracks on the disc., "cover_container_relative_path": "The location of a container file (such as a ZIP file) to extract a cover image from (including extracting from embedded cover art in an MP3).
+                "release_date": "The album release date in YYYY-MM-DD format.", "total_discs": The total number of discs in the album., "cover_container_relative_path": "The location of a container file (such as a ZIP file) to extract a cover image from (including extracting from embedded cover art in an MP3).
 Uses / as a path separator, and has a leading /.
 Unused and may be omitted when cover_type is not zip or zip_mp3.
 Required when cover_type is zip or zip_mp3.", "cover_relative_path": "The location, relative to the root of the disc, of a cover image file or an MP3 file to extract a cover image from.
 Uses / as a path separator and does have a leading / when used for this purpose.
 Alternately, the location within the container file specified in cover_container_relative_path to the file to extract a cover image from, without a leading /.
 Unused and may be omitted when cover_type is url.
 Required when cover_type is not url.", "cover_url": "An HTTP or HTTPS URL to a cover image.
 Unused and may be omitted when cover_type is anything but url.", "cover_type": "The type of cover image in use.
-Valid values are plain, zip, mp3, zip_mp3, and url.  plain implies cover_relative_path points to an image file, zip implies extraction from a ZIP file, mp3 implies extraction from an MP3 file's embedded cover art, zip_mp3 implies extraction from an MP3 compressed within a ZIP file, and url implies cover art downloaded over HTTP or HTTPS.", "tracks":
+Valid values are plain, zip, mp3, zip_mp3, and url.  plain implies cover_relative_path points to an image file, zip implies extraction from a ZIP file, mp3 implies extraction from an MP3 file's embedded cover art, zip_mp3 implies extraction from an MP3 compressed within a ZIP file, and url implies cover art downloaded over HTTP or HTTPS.", "discs":
                 [
+                    An array of album discs contained on the Blu-ray disc.
+If more than one disc exists in the array, the FLAC files will be separated into subdirectories named by disc number.
                     {
+                        "disc_number": The number of the disc in a multi-disc set., "total_tracks": The total number of tracks on the disc., "tracks":
+                        [
+                            An array describing the tracks on each disc.
+                            {
-                "number": The track number,
+                                "track_number": The track number.,
                                 "title_number": "The number of the title this track is stored in.
 This is found as the ## value of the _t##.mkv portion of the filename that MakeMKV generates when converting a disc to MKV files.", "chapter_numbers":
                                 [
                                     An array of chapter numbers, ASSUMING A ZERO-BASED INDEX, which comprise the track.
 If more than one chapter number is provided, they will be stitched together in the order listed in this array.
 If a title does not have chapters, use 0 for the chapter number.
                                 ],
                                 "audio_streams":
                                 [
-                    If the disc has multiple audio streams, this describes information about them on a per-track basis.
+                                    An array of audio streams, if a disc contaiins multiple streams for a given track.
                                     {
-                        "channel_type": "What type of audio stream it is.
-Valid values are surround71, surround51, stereo21, and stereo20.",
+                                        "channel_type": "What the alternate audio stream type is.
+Valid values are stereo20, stereo21, surround51, and surround71.",
-                        "channel_number": The index of the audio channel.
-As with chapter numbers, audio channel numbers begin at 0.
+                                        "channel_number": Which audio channel number corresponds with the given channel type.
+Channel numbering begins at 0.
                                     }
                                 ],
-                "trim_end_s": The number of seconds, in floating point format up to six decimals, to trim from the end of the resulting FLAC file, if this parameter is present, "track_title": "The track's title.",
+                                "trim_start_s": The number of seconds, in floating point format up to six decimals, to trim from the start of the resulting FLAC file, if this parameter is present., "trim_end_s": The number of seconds, in floating point format up to six decimals, to trim from the end of the resulting FLAC file, if this parameter is present., "track_title": "The track's title.",
                                 "artists":
                                 [
                                     "An array of artists for the track.
 Listing artists is optional, so this array may be empty."
+                                ]
+                            }
+                        ]
+                    }
                 ]
             }
         ]